Reducto: The Complete Agentic Document Platform logo

 Introduction

 Both Reducto and Rossum transform unstructured documents into structured data, but they are optimized for different buyers and workflows.
-Reducto is an API‑first ingestion and extraction engine built for LLM‑ready outputs, complex layouts, and enterprise deployment options.
-Rossum is an end‑to‑end, cloud‑native IDP platform focused on transactional documents (e.g., invoices, POs) with built‑in validation, approvals, and email automation.
+Reducto is the complete agentic document platform — Parse, Extract, Split, Edit across 30+ filetypes — for AI teams shipping production AI on messy real-world docs, with LLM-ready outputs, complex-layout accuracy, and enterprise deployment options.
+Rossum is an end-to-end, cloud-native IDP platform focused on transactional documents (e.g., invoices, POs) with built-in validation, approvals, and email automation.

 Key takeaways